-T EGL 202 Introduction to American Indian Contemporary Issues (5) I&S, DIV themes and contexts with regard to local and national situations, needs, and struggles.
+T EGL 202 Introduction to American Indian Contemporary Issues (5) I&S, DIV

+Explores the consideration of American Indian contemporary issues and politics both in terms of unifying themes and contexts with regard to local and national situations, needs, and struggles.
 Expands students understanding of American Indian cultures, accomplishments, and challenges students to place themselves in the "others" experience.